 - An enquiry based approach

 - Curriculum models

-Event 3: Raising achievement strategies, date to be confirmed, Sidney Stringer Academy, Coventry
+Event 3: Raising achievement strategies, February 2014, Sidney Stringer Academy, Coventry

 - Sharing best practice and resources